-The benefit-sharing plan was not available at the time of the TAP assessment.
+The benefit-sharing plan (BSP), while not finalized at the time of the TAP's 2nd assessment, is described in the ER-PD, including (or covering) much of the information specified in Indicator 30.1.
+As the BSP is not completed, where specific information (from list under Ind 30.1) is not known at this time, the process described for completion of the BSP is expected to complete the information.
 The principles regarding the design of the benefit-sharing mechanisms for the EPRD set out in the ERPD (voluntary participation, inclusive and equal access, transparency, equity and fairness, return for efforts) are all sound.

 Options for benefit-sharing arrangements have been assessed as part of the national readiness process, through a consultative, transparent and participatory manner, and which included consultations in the ER Program area.
-It is expected that the benefit-sharing plan for the ER Program will be drawn from the options presented in the national assessment.
+It is expected that the benefit-sharing plan for the ER Program will be drawn from the options presented in the national assessment and learn from and build on existing benefit-sharing arrangements such as in CREMAS.